Sing-song girls: Classes

-Classes of other sex workers
+Classes of other prostitutes

 Below these, fell those whose services were purely sexual.
-Where some sing-song girls worked as such by choice, the women serving in the lowest tiers of the sex trade were often there as a result of being sold, mortgaged, kidnapped, or otherwise forced into the industry.
+The women serving in the lowest tiers of the sex trade were often there as a result of being sold, mortgaged, kidnapped, or otherwise forced into the industry.
 (These do not address the women in other industries, such as masseuses and taxi dancers, who part-time sold sexual services.)